 3. Stainless Steel

-If you are stuck with a non-stick, make sure to:
+If you are stuck with a non-stick pan, then make sure to:

 1. NEVER use it at high heat, use the lowest temperatures possible